Silverdavis/resume2017/README.md

 206.775.2020         2132 NE 6th CT           Renton WA

 ### OBJECTIVE
-To use my critical thinking and problem solving skills to learn a new language and skillset by gaining acceptence into the ADA Developers Acedemy so I can learn and master coding langueges and coding techniquee, which will equiped me with the   capabilities to succeed and exell in my future career.
+To use my critical thinking and problem solving skills to learn a new language and skillset by gaining acceptance into the ADA Developers Academy so I can learn and master coding languages and coding technique, which will equip me with the   capabilities to succeed and excel in my future career.

 ### PROFESSIONAL EXPERIENCE
 ##### RollDogs Dog Walking &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; (Seattle, WA) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 2014-Present
-• Rollerblading with dogs to excersize them
+• Rollerblading with dogs to exercise them

 • Canine behavior modification